attocash/docs/roadmap.md

 We're actively working on getting Atto listed on key platforms to increase visibility and accessibility.
 Listings will make it easier for users to discover, trade, and adopt Atto across various ecosystems.

-### Educational Resources
+### Educational Resources (In Progress)

 To assist new users, we will provide:

-- **Comprehensive Guides**: Step-by-step instructions on hwo to integrate Atto.
+- **Comprehensive Guides**: Step-by-step instructions on how to integrate Atto.
 - **FAQs and Support**: Answers to common questions and dedicated support channels.
-- Promote: Incentivize community members, developers, and content creators to spread the word about Atto through bounties, referral programs, and educational content campaigns.
+- **Promote**: Incentivize community members, developers, and content creators to spread the word about Atto through bounties, referral programs, and educational content campaigns.

+### Metrics

+To enhance network transparency and provide valuable insights, we will:

+- **Expose Node Metrics**: Implement prometheus endpoint so node operators can monitor the health and performance of their nodes.
+- **Launch a Network Dashboard**: Display key live metrics on our website, such as block count, transactions per second (TPS), and other popular network statistics.

 ## Phase 6: Representative Program Introduction